-The purpose of this report is to establish suitable bushfire mitigation measures for the proposed commercial development and childcare centre to be built at Lot 11 DP1280255 previously know as Lot 1 DP 1224700, 20 Heritage Drive, Chisholm.
+The purpose of this report is to establish suitable bushfire mitigation measures for the proposed 1 into 2 lot subdivision of land located at Lot 1 DP 1224700, 20 Heritage Drive, Chisholm.
 The assessment acknowledges the requirements of Section 100B of the Rural Fires Act 1997 and Planning for Bush Fire Protection (2019) to protect persons, property and the environment from dangers that may arise from a bushfire.